sixhobbits/hugoblog/content/posts/2020-05-retrospective.md

 June is going by fast already.
 By the end of June I hope to have

 * Signed at least one more client
-* Launched one more SaaS-like service (probably for free, but something that has the potential to grow into something I could start searching for), probably based around landing page copy
+* Launched one more SaaS-like service (probably for free, but something that has the potential to grow into something I could start charging for), probably based around landing page copy
 * Signed a contract with a Dutch Startup Facilitator to help secure a visa.